tensorflow/models/official/mnist/README.md

 ## Experimental: Eager Execution

 [Eager execution](https://research.googleblog.com/2017/10/eager-execution-imperative-define-by.html)
-(an preview feature in TensorFlow 1.5) is an imperative interface to TensorFlow.
+(a preview feature in TensorFlow 1.5) is an imperative interface to TensorFlow.
 The exact same model defined in `mnist.py` can be trained without creating a TensorFlow graph using: